barbarer/py4e-int/_sources/files/file-group.rst

 * Learn several ways to read data from a file.
 * Learn how to use try and except.
 * Learn how to use ``with open`` for opening a file
+* Learn how to write data to a file.

 *Process Objectives:*

 * Identify a file path, name, and extension.
 * Modify code that reads from files
 * Modify code to handle an exception
+* Fix code that reads from a file

 File Paths, Names, and Extensions
 ====================================